12.9 Grade Steel vs Stainless Steel

 Metric: Metric Course Thread (M) and Metric Fine Thread (MF)

-If you're looking to substitute a fastener, you will need to identify the standard used by the original fastener (metric or imperial) in order to make an accurate comparison.
+If you're looking to substitute a fastener, you will need to identify the standard used by the original fastener (metric or imperial) as a starting point in order to make an accurate comparison.

 Can You Substitute a Stainless Steel Fastener for a High-Tensile Fastener?

-It depends.
-'General' stainless steel fasteners such as A2 (304) or A4 70/80 (316) are for construction and are produced within the range of classes 6-8.
+'General' stainless steel fasteners such as A2 (304) or A4 70/80 (316) are designed for construction and are produced within the range of classes 6-8.
 These fasteners are unsuitable for high tensile applications - they don't have the required tensile strength.
 In fact, they may come in at less than half the tensile strength of a high-tensile fastener at the top of the scale (product class 12.9, metric).
-If you substitute a general stainless steel fastener for a high tensile fastener, it will not be able to tolerate the required forces.
+If you substitute a general stainless steel fastener for a high tensile fastener, it will not be able to tolerate the required forces and serious problems will ensue.

-However, there are also exceptions to this rule - niche high-tensile fasteners which are also made from stainless steel.
+However, there are also exceptions to this rule - it is possible to get niche high-tensile fasteners which are also made from stainless steel.
 While these are available, there are some limitations.
 They will come at a higher cost associated with the merging of these two attributes (corrosion resistance and high tensile capability).
 This puts them 'outside' of the general fastener landscape.
-Additionally due to relatively limited production, these fasteners may not be available in the appropriate style of the required application.
-For example, some vehicle bolts require allen key heads, whereas the product may only be available in hex heads.
+Additionally, due to relatively limited production, these fasteners may not be available in the appropriate style of the required application.
+For example, you may need a fastener with an allen key heads, whereas the product may only be available in hex heads.

 Why Would Someone Want to Substitute Stainless Steel for High Tensile?

 Stainless steel fasteners have two attributes which make them popular - enhanced corrosion resistance and the stainless steel look.
 These are both desirable attributes, which is possibly what leads people to wonder whether they can be applied in a high-tensile fastener application.
-However, if the fasteners doesn't have sufficient strength, the integrity of the application will be compromised by such inclusions.
+However, if the fasteners doesn't have sufficient strength, the integrity of the application will be compromised by this type of substitution.

 The Problem with Using Inadequate Fasteners